NikolajBS/Cloud-terraform/README.md

 === COMPLETE THE ABOVE FOR 10 ===

-Secure connection between Cloud SQL and Cloud Run.
+Secure connection between Cloud SQL and Cloud Run.✅

 === COMPLETE THE ABOVE FOR 12 ===